refinedev/refine/documentation/docs/packages/react-hook-form/use-modal-form/index.md

 #### `invalidateOnUnmount`

-> Default: `false`

 This prop is useful when you want to invalidate the `list`, `many` and `detail` queries from the current resource when the hook is unmounted.
 By default, it invalidates the `list`, `many` and `detail` queries associated with the current resource.
 Also, You can use the `invalidates` prop to select which queries to invalidate.
+By default it is set to `false`.

 ```tsx
 useDrawerForm({